 Acquirers typically receive settlement from the card schemes on the day following the transaction and either settle to the merchant that same day or two days later.

 For cards issued out with the UK, the settlement funds take up to three days to reach the acquirer from the card scheme.
 However, the acquirer will normally forward funds in advance to the merchant where non-UK cards are involved so the merchant still gets its settlement funds the next day and it’s the acquirer who ends up funding the timing delay whilst waiting for funds to arrive from the card schemes.

-Some solutions (mPOS, eCommerce and high-risk activities) can take longer than the normal one to three days for settlement.
+Some solutions (mPOS, eCommerce and high-risk merchant activities) can take longer than the normal one to three days for settlement.
 Often this is to give the acquirer some collateral for credit risk protection.

 The Ultimate Payment Processing Infographic